percona/pmm/doc/source/deploy/server/docker.rst

 Step 2.
 Create a PMM Data Container
 ================================================================================

-To create a container for persistent PMM data, run the following command:
+To create a container for persistent |pmm| data, run the following command:

-.. include:: ../../.res/code/sh.txt
+.. include:: ../../.res/code/sh.org
-   :start-after: docker.create.percona-pmm-server-latest
+   :start-after: +docker.create.percona-pmm-server-latest+
-   :end-before: (end-code-block)
+   :end-before: #+end-block

 .. note:: This container does not run, it simply exists to make sure you retain all |pmm| data